PacificRebel/weather-tdd/README.md

 ## 8. Add live webcam button to Weather.js
 Use CardActionArea from Material UI to add actions to buttons, firstly live Helsinki webcam to the central weather button.

+## 9. Style the cards with round edges
+But now I want to do stuff that a single-page app can't do, so will recreate this project with Next.js .

 To run:

 ### `yarn start`